 If a form says only consider the past 4 years in section X, then ignore and discard anything beyond the past 4 years.
+(Current season plus three prior seasons)

 If you have a submission that looks good, make sure the sponsor has put in dates.